ohofmann/bcbio_pub/bcbio_pub.md

 for evaluating new methodologies against established best practice.

 bcbio-nextgen includes an automated approach to validate calling methods against known reference materials.

+### Germline validation

  A high quality NA12878 reference genome developed by the Genome in a Bottle consortium [@zook_integrating_2013] provides a baseline dataset for comparison.
 The evaluation dataset is a NA12878 clinical exome contributed by EdgeBio.